Long-Term Success for Experienced Multilinguals: Additional Resources

 Beth Skelton

 Beth Skelton (she/her) (www. bethskelton. com) is an independent consultant focused on creating equitable educational experiences for multilingual learners.
 She has been working in the field for over three decades teaching elementary, middle, high school and adult language learners in urban, suburban, rural, and international settings.
 As a university exchange student to Germany, Beth experienced firsthand the challenges that experienced multilinguals face when studying new content in their non-heritage language.
-She could communicate with peers, but still needed additional scaffolds to successfully write formal papers, read academic texts, and comprehend dense lectures.
+She could communicate with peers,.
 Full bio

 Affirm the linguistic, cultural, and experiential assets that multilinguals bring into the classroom.
 Learn More.